 The most common cause of this issue is due to the wrong selection of the audio output port.
 The WiiM Mini only outputs the audio in one of its analog audio (Aux-out) or digital optical port.
 When the Aux-out port is plugged into the audio cable, it'll be automatically switched to Aux-out.

 Check the active audio output

 You can check the active output port by selecting the Device tab > Device setting gear icon > Audio output and make sure you're using the correct audio output and connect the audio cable tightly.

 Check the optical signal and audio resolution with test audio

-If there's red laser light but you still can't hear sound, please try to play the test sound on the WiiM Home app.
+If there's red laser light, but you still can't hear the sound, please try to play the test sound on the WiiM Home app.
 Please select Device tab > tap Device setting gear icon > Audio Settings > SPDIF output resolution.
 If you can't hear 192 kHz, 24-bit audio, please choose 96kHz and see if you can hear the test audio.

-Select the sample rate and bit depth pair and see what's the maximal audio resolution your system can support.
+Select the sample rate and bit depth pair and see the maximal audio resolution your system can support.

 If you're looking for alternative optical cables we recommend you check our WiiM Forum for some other user's suggestions.